 Tuesday nights

-Bingo Night is from 6-8 p.m. every Tuesday at Mythology Distillery.
+Bingo Night is from 6-7:30 p.m. every Tuesday at Mythology Distillery.
+But first, it’s free music from 5-6 p.m. featuring Jay Roemer.
 Free to play.
 Three games per night.
-Win a bottle of Bourbon, a comfy Mythology beanie or a delicious cocktail at Mythology’s Tuesday Bingo night.
-Make sure to ask for your Locals Card to get 15% off all beverages and food.
+Win a cocktail, some Mythology swag or a bottle of something tasty at Mythology’s Tuesday Bingo night.
 2875 Elk River Road.
 Saturday afternoons, enjoy live music in the Whiskey Garden Party.
 DJs are having fun on Sunday afternoons.

 Ongoing